Bojan-Lukic/responsive-html-newsletter-template/README.md

 <h3 align="center">A lightweight and responsive html email newsletter template</h3>

   <p align="center">
-    This template consists of one html file which has its style embedded into it.
+    This responsive template consists of one html file which has its style embedded into it.
 No JavaScript, not additional files, pure bliss.
     <br />
     <a href="https://github.com/Bojan-Lukic/responsive-html-newsletter-template/tree/main/src"><strong>Explore the docs »</strong></a>
     <br />